FedEx shooting: Indianapolis suspect identified as 19-year-old Brandon Scott Hole

 RELATED: ‘We must act’: FedEx shooting added to ‘string of tragedies’ involving gun violence in 2021, Biden says

-The carnage took just a couple of minutes.
-"It did not last very long," he said.

-Officials with the coroner's office said they had not been able to get to the scene to identify the victims because evidence is still being collected.
+Varun Nikore, executive director of the AAPI Victory Alliance, a national advocacy group for Asian Americans and Pacific Islanders, said in a statement that the shootings marked "yet another senseless massacre that has become a daily occurrence in this country."

+Nikore added, "The senseless gun violence that we’re seeing in this country is reflective of all of the spineless politicians who are beholden to the gun lobby.
+Period.
+End of story.
+They will be hearing from us -- instead of offering thoughts and prayers, it’s time to mobilize for direct action and vote them out.
+That is what we’re doing today.
+We will end the violence, only when we have leaders who have the guts to do so."

-The families' agonizing waiting was exacerbated by the fact that most employees aren’t allowed to carry cellphones inside the FedEx building, making contact with them difficult.
+The agonizing wait by the workers' families was exacerbated by the fact that most employees aren’t allowed to carry cellphones inside the FedEx building, making contact with them difficult.

 "When you see notifications on your phone, but you’re not getting a text back from your kid and you’re not getting information and you still don’t know where they are … what are you supposed to do?"
 Mindy Carson said early Friday, fighting back tears.

-At 11:30 a.m., Carson said she had just heard from her daughter, Jessica, who works in the facility.
-She said her daughter was OK and she was going to meet her, but didn't say where.
+Carson later said she had heard from her daughter Jessica, who works in the facility, and that she was OK.

-It was the latest in a recent string of mass shootings across the U.S. Last month, eight people were fatally shot at massage businesses across the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.
+FedEx said in a statement that cellphone access is limited to a small number of workers in the dock and package sorting areas to "support safety protocols and minimize potential distractions."

+FedEx Chairman and Chief Executive Officer Frederick Smith called the shooting a "senseless act of violence."

 Indianapolis Mayor Joe Hogsett said the community must guard against resignation and "the assumption that this is simply how it must be and we might as well get used to it."